Pathompat-m/SeeFood-CoreML/README.md

 ![SeeFood](https://github.com/Pathompat-m/seeFood-coreML/assets/151487556/ec639458-a892-4e65-bfb9-7e7161c6fbbb)

->This is a companion project to The App Brewery's Complete App Developement Bootcamp.
+>This is a companion project to The App Brewery's Complete App Development Bootcamp.